Aththas/Configure-RHEL-for-CIS-Benchmark/7 - Inspect and Activate Default firewalld Rules/Loopback Traffic.md

 A local application can connect to a database server running on the same device using the loopback address.
 For example, a local MySQL server can be accessed using 127.0.0.1.

+## Description:
+To configure firewalld to restrict loopback traffic to the lo interface (the loopback interface):

+1. Assign the lo interface to the trusted zone: This step ensures that loopback traffic is trusted.

+2. Restrict loopback traffic to the lo interface: This is done as an anti-spoofing measure to ensure that loopback traffic is only seen on the loopback interface and not on other interfaces.